-He then killed a 32-year-old barmaid who worked at a bar he was doing carpentry work for.
-After being questioned for this killing, Speck skipped town and moved in with another one of his sisters, this time in Chicago.
+Speck then killed a 32-year-old barmaid who worked at a bar he was doing carpentry work for.
+After being questioned for this murder, Speck skipped town and moved in with another one of his sisters in Chicago.

 By July of that year, Speck had outstayed his welcome and attempted to get a job on a ship with the National Maritime Union.

 He stayed there for five days awaiting a shipping assignment and in that time, committed the worst of his crimes.

-On July 15, after receiving an assignment, he arrived at the ship only to find his position had been given to someone else.
-Speck got fed up and embarked on a drinking spree in the neighborhood.
+On July 12 after receiving an assignment, Speck arrived at the ship only to find his position had been given to someone else.
+Enraged, Speck embarked on a drinking spree in the neighborhood.

-Armed with the pistol, Speck set out into the streets of South Side Chicago.
-After a mile, he came across a townhouse which was functioning as a dormitory for eight student nurses at the South Chicago Community Hospital.
+Armed now, Speck set out into the streets of South Side Chicago.
+After a mile, he came across a townhouse that was functioning as a dormitory for nine student nurses at the South Chicago Community Hospital.

-He broke in through the window of the townhouse at 11 p.m. that night and made his way to the bedrooms.
+Speck broke in through the window of the townhouse at 11 p.m. and made his way to the bedrooms.

 He knocked first on the door of Filipina exchange student nurse Corazon Amurao, 23, and, at gunpoint, herded her and her fellow exchange students from the Philippines, Merlita Gargullo, 23, and Valentina Pasion, 23, into the next room where American students Patricia Matusek, 20, Pamela Wilkening, 20, and Nina Jo Schmale, 24, were sleeping.

 Speck then woke up the Americans and tied all six girls’ wrists behind their backs with strips of torn bedsheets.

-Amurao, the lone survivor of the encounter, said, “The American girls told us we more or less had to trust him.
+Amurao, the lone survivor of the encounter, later said: “The American girls told us we more or less had to trust him.
 Maybe if we were calm and quiet he will be, too.
 He has been talking to us all and he seems calm enough and that is a good sign.”

-He then led them one by one out of the room, where he stabbed or strangled each of them to death.
+Instead, Speck then led them one by one out of the room and then stabbed or strangled each of the women to death.

 Amurao said that none of her friends screamed as they were being led from the room, but she later heard their muffled cries.